MicroStrategy/rest-api-docs/docs/common-workflows/manage-incremental-refresh-report/retrieve-an-irr-definition-with-advanced-properties.md

 :::

-## Get the definition of the specified Incremental Refresh Report with advanced properties using [GET /api/model/incrementalRefresh/{incrementalRefreshReportId}](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Cubes/get_api_model_incrementalRefresh__incrementalRefreshReportId_)
+## Get the definition of the specified incremental refresh report with advanced properties using [GET /api/model/incrementalRefresh/{incrementalRefreshReportId}](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Cubes/get_api_model_incrementalRefresh__incrementalRefreshReportId_)

 The response can change based on the request parameters provided by the caller.
 Use the following parameters: